EntropyString/EntropyString-Swift/README.md

 ## <a name="Efficiency"></a>Efficiency

-To efficiently create random strings, `EntropyString` generates the necessary number of bytes needed for each string and uses those bytes in a bit shifting scheme to index into a character base.
-For example, consider generating strings from the `.base32` character base.
-There are __32__ characters in the base, so an index into an array of those characters would be in the range `[0,31]`.
-Generating a random string of `.base32` characters is thus reduced to generating a random sequence of indices in the range `[0,31]`.
+To efficiently create random strings, `EntropyString` generates the necessary number of bytes needed for each string and uses those bytes in a bit shifting scheme to index into a character set.
+For example, consider generating strings from the `.charSet32` character set.
+There are __32__ characters in the set, so an index into an array of those characters would be in the range `[0,31]`.
+Generating a random string of `.charSet32` characters is thus reduced to generating a random sequence of indices in the range `[0,31]`.

 To generate the indices, `EntropyString` slices just enough bits from the array of bytes to create each index.
 In the example at hand, 5 bits are needed to create an index in the range `[0,31]`. `EntropyString` processes the byte array 5 bits at a time to create the indices.
-The first index comes from the first 5 bits of the first byte, the second index comes from the last 3 bits of the first byte combined with the first 2 bits of the second byte, and so on as the byte array is systematically sliced to form indices into the character base.
+The first index comes from the first 5 bits of the first byte, the second index comes from the last 3 bits of the first byte combined with the first 2 bits of the second byte, and so on as the byte array is systematically sliced to form indices into the character set.
 And since bit shifting and addition of byte values is really efficient, this scheme is quite fast.

 The `EntropyString` scheme is also efficient with regard to the amount of randomness used.
 Consider the following common solution to generating random strings.
 To generated a character, an index into the available characters is create using `arc4random_uniform`.
 The code looks something like: